JDACS4C-IMPROVE/LGBM/README.md

 ```

-### 6. Run inference on test data with trained LightGBM model
+### 6. Run inference on test data with teh trained LightGBM model
 ```bash
 python lgbm_infer_improve.py
 ```

-Evaluates the performance of a test dataset with the trained model.
+Evaluates the performance on a test dataset with the trained model.

 Generates:
 * predictions on test data (tabular data): `test_y_data_predicted.csv`